mozes/partner-api-docs/sections/user.md

 ## Lookup

-`POST /v1/user/lookup` - Creates a new Mozes ID or retrieves an existing mozes\_id for a user based on the given mobile number.
+`/v1/user/lookup` - Creates a new Mozes ID or retrieves an existing mozes\_id for a user based on the given mobile number.

 ### Request Parameters